REC Advisory Letter #10: Seventh advisory of 2023 Third Generation LPFM filing window and major change opportunity

 What can be filed prior to and during a filing freeze and during the window

 FCC rules currently define a minor change as a move that is less than 11.2 kilometers or upon a contour study a move beyond 11.2 km when a contour study shows that the 60 dBu service contour of the current LPFM facility overlaps the 60 dBu contour of the proposed facility.
+As mentioned above, the FCC is not specifically accepting major modifications in this window.
+Instead, applicants should file for a new LPFM station and include documentation that acknowledges the current LPFM station and pledges to divest that LFPM station prior to being allowed to turn on the transmitter at the new location.
 A minor change is also defined as a change in channel where the proposed channel is 1, 2, 3, 53 or 54 channels separated (+/- 0.2, 0.4, 0.6, 10.6 or 10.8 MHz).
 A minor change can be done to any channel if a contour study can demonstrate that the arriving interfering contours on the proposed channel are weaker than those on the current channel (thus a reduction in interference).
 Any modified facility must continue to meet the distance separation requirements outlined in §73.807 of the rules and any station proposed for 88.1~91.9 must also meet §73.825 requirements to Channel 6 low power and full power TV stations.

 During the filing window, an LPFM station may file for a move of over 11.2 km (where there is no overlap), even if that move is hundreds of miles away.
 During the filing window, an LPFM station may request a “non-adjacent” (not 1, 2, 3, 53 or 54) channel without the need for a technical showing of reduced interference.
 Again, all §73.807 and §73.825 distance separation requirements must be met.
 No minor changes may be filed however license applications to cover granted construction permits and administrative applications not involving the modification of the physical facility may be filed.